 Prices last checked:

-SellCompare compares all the leading device recyclers, so you'll get the highest price for your Apple iPhone 5 32GB guaranteed.
-We do all the hard work so you don't have to check each website individually.
+SellCompare compares prices from ALL the leading device recyclers in the UK, so you'll get the highest price for your Apple iPhone 5 32GB - guaranteed.
+We do all the hard work by collating 1000s of recycling and resell prices every few hours, so you don't have to check each website individually.

-Comparing prices for used, damaged (including screen scratches) and more - if you aren't sure on the grading of your phone then click the button below and answer 5 simple questions...
+Comparing prices for all conditions: brand new, used, damaged and broken - if you aren't sure on the grading of your phone then click the button below and answer 5 simple questions...

 Prices last checked: